Multiple sclerosis is a difficult disease to live with, and it is even potentially disabling at later stages. Can CBD offer some help?

 CBD for MS at a glance

-All the facts: At this point, many of the studies on the effects of CBD for MS have largely included the use of medical marijuana containing THC.
+What the facts say: At this point, many of the studies on the effects of CBD for MS have largely included the use of medical marijuana containing THC.
 More clinical trials on CBD alone need to be conducted in order to get a better understanding of its long-term efficacy.
 At this time, there does seem to be both encouraging early research as well as anecdotal evidence as many people are finding relief from some of their symptoms by using CBD for MS.

 What is MS?